Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 6. Thailand: approx. 130,000

-Yes, there is a very large number of inbound tourists whose native languages are Korean and Chinese.
+As you can see, there are a very large number of inbound tourists whose native languages are Korean and Chinese.

 This is where multilingual support becomes necessary.

-By providing multilingual support in Korean, Chinese, and Thai in addition to English for audio guides and signage, you can attract more inbound tourists and help them develop an affinity for Japanese culture.
+By providing audio guides and signage in Korean, Chinese, and Thai in addition to English, you can attract more inbound tourists and help them feel a deeper connection to Japanese culture.

 • Malaysia (approx. 50,000)